Off-Grid Solar and Wind-Generated Power

 Some of the methods of winter-refrigeration are old-school, such as:

-playback of the 4-legged bandits, I'd swear there were bad
+playback of the 4-legged bandits, I'd swear there were bad kids in the

-stuff from the garden is hiding.
-Anything from the garden can be
+from the garden is hiding.
+Anything from the garden can be frozen.
+Since

 just doing a stir-fry.